Visit us regularly to read about out upcoming concerts. If you would like to book the Ythan Singers for a concert, then please email us.

 Interested in joining us then read all About Us and get in touch.

-A multi-choral evening on Wednesday 27th March 2019 at 7.30 p.m. in Mannofield Church, Aberdeen, singing a selection of Broadway Music.
+Our latest concert was held on Wednesday 27th March 2019 in Mannofield Church, Aberdeen, singing a selection of Broadway Music.

 The Ythan Singers’ Christmas concert is on Sunday 9th December at 2.30pm in Ellon Parish Church.
 It features many Christmas favourites including “The Huron Carol”, “In the Bleak Mid-winter”, the “Nativity Carol” and “Stille Nacht” but also some new additions to their repertoire; “Lo How a Rose E’er Blooming”, and “The Twelve Days After Christmas”.